Hong Kong ATP Challenger

-The Hong Kong ATP Challenger is a tennis tournament held in Hong Kong since 2015.
-The event is part of the ATP Challenger Tour and is played on outdoor hard courts.
+The Hong Kong ATP Challenger was a tennis tournament held in Hong Kong since 2015.
+The event was part of the ATP Challenger Tour and is played on outdoor hardcourts.

 This was the first time since 1999 that a Challenger event was held in Hong Kong.
-This was also the highest-level professional men’s tennis tournament held in Hong Kong since the last edition of the Hong Kong Open (an ATP Tour-level event) in 2002, before it was held again in 2024.
+This was also the highest-level professional men's tennis tournament held in Hong Kong since the last edition of the Hong Kong Open, an ATP Tour-level event in 2002, before it was held again in 2024.